hasankhan/sql-cli/README.md

 ```
 ## Integration with Azure CLI

 This module also serves as an extension to Azure CLI tool that allows you to directly connect to database of your Mobile Service.
-To connect to your mobile service database you can invoke Azure CLI tool as follows:
+To connect to your Mobile Service database you can invoke Azure CLI tool as follows:

 ```bash
 azure mobile sqldb connect <mobileservicename> <username> <password>